Mode8fx/GCDemoDiscTool/README.md

 ### Known Bugs/Issues
 - Because the demo disc uses an internal ID that is different from any of its content, save files will look for this ID; in other words, a save file created for a game will not be compatible with a version of that game that exists on a generated demo disc
-- ESRB rating icons (the ones that appear onscreen after selecting a game) may have incorrect sizes
+- ESRB rating icons (the ones that appear onscreen after selecting a game) may have incorrect sizes depending on the original demo disc used (the common Preview Disc is confirmed to look normal)
 - TPL texture files generated from multiple images take up slightly more space than they should; they are initially converted to the wrong format, and only the first image is changed to what it should be
+- (Not a bug, but still an issue) When running a demo disc on a real console, some games will only work if the internal ID matches that of the original game.
+For example, Luigi's Mansion (US) softlocks after the Nintendo screen unless the disc has an ID of GLME01.